puncsky/puncsky.github.com/source/_posts/2013-01-14-database-systems-notes.markdown

 - admission control
 	- DBMS thrashing: the result of 1)memory pressure 2)contention for locks
 	- Admission control: does not accept new work unless sufficient DBMS resources are available.
-	- to achieve _graceful degradation_: latency & throughtput
+	- to achieve _graceful degradation_: latency & throughput
 	1. The dispatcher process ensures that the number of client connections is kept below a threshold.
 	2. Execution admission controller
 		- aided by information from the query optimizer